-Spencer, Leck's-fields, Walworth:-"My dear Friends,- I write these few you and Mrs. Spencer, and I hope you are both well. neglect for eight days made them liable to imprison-My blessing, and the blessing of God, be with you ment; the party was sentenced to a month's imevermore.
+Spencer, Leck's-fields, Walworth:you and Mrs. Spencer, and I hope you are both well. neglect for eight days made them liable to imprison-My blessing, and the blessing of God, be with you ment; the party was sentenced to a month's imevermore.
 My brother's son and his wife called on prisonment, but was allowed to settle the affair by Monday evening; you was not at home, they told paying for the silk, though he had many witnesses me.
 They came to see me on Tuesday last.
-His present, to prove that the warehouse in question name is John Good, and he lives at No. 4, Arch'd- gave out their silk so damp that it was impossible row, Deptford-creek.
-He would be glad to see you Whiteley, on Saturday night, went to the shop of he was at the Old Bailey, and he appeared thinner; at any time.
-My blessing and the blessing of God Mr. Rose, grocer, Vicar-lane, and after getting a otherwise he looked well, and much better than on with tower and also wife.
-This comes from me be with him and his wife.
-This comes from me is acted upon, half the master stockingers will be on with tears; and also remember me to my sister's son.
+His present, to prove that the warehouse in question name is John Good, and he lives at No. 4.
+Arch'd. gave out their silk so damp that it was impossible row, Deptford-creek.
+He would be glad to see you for the masters to keep in their accounts.
+The party at any time.
+My blessing and the blessing of God upon this declined to appeal to the sessions.
+If this be with him and his wife.
+This comes from me is acted upon, half the master stockingers will be on with tears; and also remember me to my sister's the tread-mill, as many of them take out work from son.
 My blessing with him.

-"From your unfortunate friend,
+" From your unfortunate friend, "DANIEL GOOD,"

-The following letter was written to Molly Good:-"My dear Molly,-I write these few lines to bid men being equally in a declining condition; in fact, you farewell, and I'm glad you got acquitted.
+The following letter was written to Molly Good: you farewell, and I'm glad you got acquitted.
 I this state of things has reached the middle classes, hope the things I put in pledge you will be able to who are rapidly sinking in society. redeem, and keep them for yourself.
-My best respects to you, with tears, and also your friends; and mercy upon my poor soul.
-"From your unfortunate served regarding it.
-Nicholson further stated that then removed in custody of the turnkeys, and clasp- vered to be heir-at-law to estates in Isleworth, appearance, and women and children are francis, Whiteley got him to print several proofs for the ing his hands together, in an impassioned manner, Whitton, Fleet-street, and Devonshire, to the value uttering cries of despair.
-The working classes will be
+My best respects to you, with tears, and also your friends; and the Lord be with you all; and may the Lord have papers arrived pesternal and mono of the faubourgs of mercy upon my poor soul.
+"From your unfortunate had been printed from, under the impression that it was for a money club, the engraving bore too near a At eight o'clock this morning, Daniel Good, the gomeryshire.
+A poor woman of the name of Davies their families."